herb beds with companion planting.

 Companion planting with herbs

-Companion planting with herbs is a gardening technique where herbs are strategically cultivated alongside other plants to maximize benefits for both.
+Companion planting with herbs is a gardening method where herbs are grown alongside other plants to support healthier growth, repel pests, and improve overall garden performance.
 By selecting specific herbs known for their pest-repelling or nutrient-enhancing properties, gardeners create symbiotic relationships that promote healthier, more abundant growth throughout the garden.

 For example, aromatic herbs like basil and rosemary can help deter pests that might otherwise damage neighboring plants, while herbs like chamomile and dill attract beneficial insects that aid in pollination and pest control.